felix-beaudoin/robot/README.md

 The objective of this project is to develop a 3D robot scene from scratch:

-    Creating transformation matrices for scaling, rotation and translation Putting up a hierarchy between the body members (the arms follow the torso -> the forearm follows the arms -> etc.)
-    Animating a walking animation
+    Creating transformation matrices for scaling, rotation and translation Putting up a hierarchy between the body members Animating a walking animation

 ![Robot](https://github.com/felix-beaudoin/robot/blob/master/robot.png)